Roam Sweet Roam Car Camping

 “There will be times you are afraid, but you’ll need to assess whether it’s because it’s the first time you’re doing something or if you’re truly in danger.”

-Most of the time, it’s because you’re doing something new and to overcome that type of fear is powerful.
+Most of the time, it’s because you’re doing something new, and overcoming that type of fear is powerful.
 It makes you mentally stronger and ready to say ‘yes’ to more things in life because you know you can go beyond the doubts that flood your mind.
-But if you truly feel in danger, stop, leave or turn around.
+But if you truly feel in danger, stop, leave, or turn around.
 Make a Plan B and change your situation.

 7. Be open to meeting new people.
 It’s one of the best things about solo travel and with social media – it’s easy to keep in touch.
 It’s also a good way to ‘find your tribe’ because they are usually travelers too.